 Babby is the founder of Fast Forward Sports Group LLC, through which he additionally purchased the then-named Jacksonville Suns, Double-A affiliate of the Miami Marlins, in September 2015, becoming the youngest multi-franchise owner in professional sports.
 Following the 2016 season, the Suns started a new identity as the Jacksonville Jumbo Shrimp.

 Akron RubberDucks baseball has taken flight under Babby.
-In five seasons, the franchise's second-ever owner has invested more than $7 million into Akron's Canal Park, which includes one of the largest HD video board in the minor leagues, and attendance has increased by 28 percent.
+In five seasons, the franchise's second-ever owner has invested more than $7 million into Akron's Canal Park, including one of the largest HD videoboards in the minor leagues, with attendance increasing by 28 percent.

 Following a successful identity change after the 2013 season, the team went on to win Minor League Baseball's prestigious Larry MacPhail Award as the top promotional team in 2015.
-The 2016 season was packed with honors for the RubberDucks, including an Eastern League championship, the franchise hosting the Eastern League All-Star Game and Home Run Derby for the first time, and the club's nomination for the John H. Johnson President's Award, which honors Minor League Baseball's "most complete franchise."
+The 2016 season was packed with accolades for the RubberDucks, including an Eastern League championship, with the franchise hosting the Eastern League All-Star Game and Home Run Derby for the first time, and the club's nomination for the John H. Johnson President's Award, which honors Minor League Baseball's "most complete franchise."

 Babby was named one of Sports Business Journal's 2016 "Forty Under 40," recognizing excellence and innovation in sports business careers, and he was an Entrepreneur of the Year® 2017 Award winner.
 In 2015, Crain's Cleveland Business also honored him as one of its local 2015 "Forty Under 40" awards.

-Babby, 38, is a Potomac, Maryland, native who spent 13 years with the Washington Post, rising to positions such as Vice President, Advertising, and Chief Revenue Officer of Washington Post Media and General Manager of Washington Post Digital.
+Babby, 39, is a Potomac, Maryland, native who spent 13 years with The Washington Post, rising to positions such as Vice President, Advertising, and Chief Revenue Officer of Washington Post Media and General Manager of Washington Post Digital.

 He is an Akron resident and a visible presence at RubberDucks and Jumbo Shrimp games, as well in the local communities where he serves on several boards.
-Ken is married to wife, Liz, and he has a son, Josh.
+Ken is married to wife, Liz, and has an 11-year-old son, Josh.